fsedano/pipeline_influx_grafana/README.md

 [Influxdb](https://www.influxdata.com/time-series-platform/influxdb/) data output, filtered using the pipeline filter described on this guide.

 Another container runs [Grafana](https://grafana.com/) which consumes Influxdb data to produce the real time visualization.

+Also, a container for yang-explorer is present, so we can interactively browse the YANG model of the device.
+In order to use the yang-explorer UI, we need to point our browser to the IP address of the docker-compose VM, port 8088, with a flash-enabled browser.

 ## Installation requirements
 The only requirement to run the setup is to have docker and docker-compose installed